Git Version Control Introduction

 Repositories are primarily composed of commits.
 Commits are saved states or versions of code.

-> git add README.md > git commit -m "Adds a description to the repository" [master bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-) > git push
+> git add README.md > git commit -m "Adds a description to the repository" [main bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-) > git push

 Writing good commit messages is a key part of a maintainable project.
 A guide on writing commit messages can be found here.